Teichlab/celloline/README.md

 In order to use the amazon instance you need to setup an AWS account [AMAZON AWS](https://aws.amazon.com).
 This requires a credit card number and a phone number for verification.
 There is a free trial for all new registrants, to try out the service, and institutions with teaching responsibilities might be eligible for further free credits.
 The AMI can also be exported as a VMware image for use on local clusters.
 [See Amazons guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ExportingEC2Instances.html).
 The cluster installation has been tested to work with gmap, bowtie2, and STAR, using quantifyers HTSeq and cufflinks.

 The AWS instance handles jobs via [GNU parallel](http://www.gnu.org/software/parallel/), and this job handling (pipeline parameter --cluster aws) is also well suited for dedicated servers, instances or farms which are not dependent on LSF queueing systems using bsub.
+Please cite parallel appropriately, as asked on the website.

 After creating a AWS profile go to the console and choose ES2 and "Launch Instance" and then Community AMIs, where you search for celloline.